Shah-Huse/database-api/README.md

 "MYSQL_URL", "MYSQL_USER", "MYSQL_PASS" in the "Run/Debug Configurations" of IDE.
 Example: MYSQL_URL = localhost:3306/databaseName

 It is required that MySQL Server is installed locally and is running.
+The project currently lacks necessary tests.